 Intellectual development has always been a part of my personal purpose statement.
 I looked at programs that had at least a small research focus so I could start learning about research in an academic setting, as well as the steps I could take to intellectually develop myself while also contributing to the knowledge base of the field.
 If this is important to your educational experience, check out the academic curriculum for the programs you’re looking at.
 Is there a research requirement posted or classes that educate on research practices?
 If you’re unclear, this is another great question to include in your email to the program coordinator.

 I have a lot of family in and around the East Coast.
 Staying close to them was important to me, so I focused my search in that area generally.
 What role does location play in your search?
 How does it impact housing, moving, family, your job, and other responsibilities?
-Online courses or distance learning are also options if location is a high priority for you.
+Graduate school isn’t the same as undergrad.
+You don’t necessarily need to immerse yourself in your campus the same way.
+So while location should play a factor, it by now means should prevent you from going to a school with the best program for you because online courses or distance learning are also options.

 In the end, I had nine schools in my shortlist, including New York University.
 However, it’s important to note that these schools did not satisfy all of my expectations.
 By prioritizing my list, I was able to shortlist schools that covered my highest priorities.
 After creating your shortlist, your next steps include filling out applications, submitting personal statements and résumés, requesting recommendation letters and transcripts, and taking standardized tests.

 Research your grad program options again with our Graduate School Search tool to be sure you’re keeping the right choices on your list!